Immanuel Lutheran Church

 At a special meeting on September 3, 1990, the congregation resolved to make an offer to purchase the present building, which was an Iowa State Liquor Store.
 The offer was accepted and the congregation began using the building as its house of worship on November 4, 1990.

-The congregation thanks God for His goodness, grace, and mercy; and rejoices in the glory of God who has provided forgiveness of sins, salvation, and life eternal for sinners through the sacrifice of His only-=begotten Son, our Lord Jesus Christ.
+Due to declining membership, Immanuel closed its doors in February of 2022.
+The congregation thanks God for His goodness, grace, and mercy; and rejoices in the glory of God who has provided forgiveness of sins, salvation, and life eternal for sinners through the sacrifice of His only-begotten Son, our Lord Jesus Christ.